The best multi-factor authentication (MFA) solutions for Active Directory

 Updated March 18, 2025)

-Active Directory MFA adds a layer of security to system access.
-Usually, that’s on top of a username and password.
-MFA boosts security with additional authentication factors to make sure users are who they say they are.
-Many cybersecurity compliance standards, industry-specific regulations, and cyber insurance providers now require MFA.
+Active Directory MFA adds a critical security layer to system access control.
+MFA builds on a username and password by requiring one or more additional authentication factors to verify AD identities.
+And many cybersecurity compliance standards, industry-specific regulations, and cyber insurance providers now require MFA.

-Look at your environment.
-Are your systems mostly on-premises, hybrid or full Entra ID?
-Pick a solution that will fit your environment for the next 1-3 years.
+Your environment.
+Are your systems on-premises, hybrid or cloud-based?
+Choose a solution that will fit your setup for the next 1-3 years.

 Successful MFA implementations bring effective security while allowing IT and end users to focus on work that adds value.

-You can apply UserLock broadly for MFA on IIS, RDP and RD Gateway, VPN, Windows login, and SaaS connections.
-Plus, prevent lateral movement and privilege abuse with MFA on user access control (UAC) prompts.
+One solution for MFA across Windows login, IIS, RDP and RD Gateway, VPN, SaaS, and user access control (UAC) prompts.

-Automatic sync with AD every 5 minutes.
-Get visibility on user access events, while updates to AD user or group policies reflect quickly in UserLock policies.
+Native AD integration brings real-time visibility on user access events.
+Any updates to AD user or group policies immediately reflect in UserLock policies.

 Session-based access controls allow IT to enforce policies for session duration, concurrent sessions, and more.

 Granular MFA application doesn’t frustrate end users, prevents authentication fatigue, and allows users and IT to stay productive.
-UserLock allows IT to apply MFA based on:
+Apply MFA based on:

 Connection type: Apply MFA differently for connections inside the network, outside the network, or both.